-Creating and maintaining buyer personas makes content marketing easier and more effective.
-It helps you to avoid creating content for the wrong audience or targeting the wrong keywords.
+Creating and maintaining buyer personas makes content marketing easier and more effective and is a component of your keyword search tool.
+It helps you to avoid creating content for the wrong audience or targeting the wrong list of keyword phrases.

-And, the moment that you understand what goes on inside your customer’s mind, you’ll improve search traffic and make all of your marketing more effective.
+And, the moment that you understand what goes on inside your customer’s mind, integrate long-tail keywords, improve search traffic and make all of your marketing more effective.